CLATSKANIE CHESS CLUB

 Scholastic Nationals: USCF national tournaments are held each year in December and April.
 The December tournament is divided by grade level.
 Opportunities for trophies are best during this national event and all divisions play at the same location.
 The tournaments in April are grouped by division: Elementary, Jr. High and High School.
 Each tournament is held in a different location, except every 4 years when they hold a "Super Nationals" and everyone plays in the same location.

-National events last 4 days and run Thursday through Sunday.
+National scholastic events last 4 days and run Thursday through Sunday.
 Anyone may attend a national event, there are no qualifying requirements.
-For more information about national tournaments click here to visit the USCF website
+For more information about national tournaments click here to visit the USCF website.

 Chess ratings are a great way to chart progress as players develop their chess playing skills.